OBOFoundry/OBOFoundry.github.io/citation/Citation.md

 title: OBO Citation and Attribution Policy
 ---

-Open Biological and Biomedical Ontologies are used in a diversity of ways.
+Open Biological and Biomedical Ontologies are used in a variety of ways.
 The following guidelines are intended to promote proper attribution of the ontology creators and contributors, and to promote reproducibility in informatics applications.

 <h2 id="single-term">Referring to a single term</h2>